fenago/docker-course/md/lab_1.md

 images that are stored locally, use the `docker images` command.

+<span style="color:red;">Important!
+All commands should be run from windows CMD unless mentioned otherwise.</span>

 The following exercise will demonstrate how to use the `docker run`, `docker ps`, and
 `docker images` commands to start and view the status of a